odoo/documentation/website/optimize/seo.rst

 -----

 As of August 2014, Google started to add a ranking boost to secure HTTPS/SSL websites.
-So, by default all Odoo Online instances are fully based on HTTPS.
+So, by default all Twenty20 Online instances are fully based on HTTPS.
 If the visitor accesses your website through a non HTTPS url, it gets a 301 redirect to its HTTPS equivalent.